tongc/kafka-streams-ex/kafka-stream-hopping-window/README.md

 # Hopping Windows

-This project demonstrates the behavior of tumbling windows, which are `TimeWindows` with an additional `advance` parameter to determine the size of the "hops".
+This project demonstrates the behavior of hopping windows, which are `TimeWindows` with an additional `advance` parameter to determine the size of the "hops".
-Tumbling windows produce multiple windows per `size` value which overlap, and when the latest window falls out of the windowed range a new empty window appears in the front.
+Hopping windows produce multiple windows per `size` value which overlap, and when the latest window falls out of the windowed range a new empty window appears in the front.

-This example is an extremely simplistic demonstration of how tumbling windows work.
+This example is an extremely simplistic demonstration of how hopping windows work.
 The input data is generated within the program via a Kafka producer (a very nice property of Kafka streams programs being simple Java applications), and simply writes a random Long to the stream with the key, "A".
 The output is simply the counts of the elements in each of the windows.